mborcari/stock-microservices/README.md

   heroku addons:create cloudamqp:lemur -a stock-ms-pytrader
   ```

-  You will need get dabatabase and RabbitMQ credencials on Heroku site after create instance.
+You will need to obtain database and RabbitMQ credentials from the Heroku website after creating the instances.

-  Now, before create and deploy image, create .env file on root project.
-Set this variables:
+  Now, creating and deploying the image, create .env file on root project and define this variables:

   ```
   SECRET_KEY=<generate your key>